mamorum/kaze/readme.md

 ## What is this ?
-Simple Web Application Framework for Java.
+Simple Web Application Framework in Java.

 ## Kaze = Wind